-The Member Conduct Panel is a cross-party Panel of Members of the Council chaired by the Chairman of the County Council.
-Any hearing will be conducted by three of their number, one of whom shall be the Chairman or Vice Chairman of the Council, who will chair the meeting.
-In the event that neither the Chairman nor Vice Chairman are able to chair the meeting the hearing will be conducted by three members of the Panel and the election of one of their number to chair the hearing will be the first item of business at the meeting.
+The Member Conduct Panel is a cross-party Panel of Members of the Council.
+The pool consists of 10 Members, including the Chair and Vice-Chair of Council.
+Any hearing will be conducted by three Panel Members, and the election of one of their number to chair the hearing will be the first item of business at the meeting.